 Australian Foreign Investment Law and Policy in the Asian Century

-As the pendulum swings towards regulation from laissez-faire in the aftermath of the Global Financial Crisis (GFC), there is no more pressing question than how the benefits of regulation (prevention/containment of financial disruptions) compare with the potential harm done to the economy if regulation caus...
+As the pendulum swings towards regulation from laissez-faire in the aftermath of the 2008 GFC, there is no more pressing question than how the benefits of regulation compare with the potential harm done to the economy if regulation causes a misallocation of resources.

 Regulatory Independence – It’s not Just about Institutions

 The Costs and Benefits of Financial Regulation: A Financial CGE Assessment of the Impact of a Rise in Commercial Bank Capital Adequacy Ratios

 Removing ‘Red Tape’ Regulation in an Uncertain Environment

 Australian Prudential Regulation Before and After the Global Financial Crisis